Kjili/boardgame-quickrules/root.rst

   | hard, as you need extra boots for every clearing (if you make them your enemy)
 Vagabond vs Alliance/Corvids
   | revolts from Alliance and bombs from Corvids hurt you a lot, because they damage your items
+Vagabond vs Hundreds
+  | try to get the ruin items before the Hundreds can

 Lizard Cult (reach 2)
 ^^^^^^^^^^^^^^^^^^^^^